danBhentschel/techio-practical-linq/about.md

 The lesson plan starts out with some Background material, followed by some introductory LINQ concepts.
 It then discusses several commonly used LINQ commands in more detail, and finishes up with an Advanced Topics section that gives some hints and precautions for how to get the most out of LINQ while avoiding some of the pitfalls.

 ### Customizable Content
 This LINQ overview is designed to be somewhat customizable.
-Students who are only looking for basic exposure to LINQ can just skim, or even completely skip, the Background and Advanced Topics sections.
+Students who are only looking for basic exposure to LINQ can skim, or even completely skip, the Background and Advanced Topics sections.
 Or, if you're dying to jump into the practical material, then do the Background section last.

 ### Previous Knowledge
 The lessons provided here are geared towards the experienced coder who is looking to expand their C# knowledge.